-From the Laguna Pueblo, Route 66 continues west through Indian Lands, passing through a number of ghost towns before reaching Grants, New Mexico.
+From the Laguna Pueblo, Route 66 continues west through Indian Lands, passing through several ghost towns before reaching Grants, New Mexico.
 Along this stretch, you will see numerous ruins and foundations dotting the landscape.
 Made of native stone, these rustic old buildings easily blend into the surrounding countryside, so you will have to keep your eyes wide open and your camera ready.

 Just a few miles west of Paraje, Route 66 travelers will reach the once active trading center of Budville.

 Named for H.N.
-“Bud” Rice, it got its start when Bud and his wife Flossie opened an automobile service in 1928.
-Soon afterward they opened the Budville Trading Company, and over the years — a gas station, a few cabins, and the only tow company between the Rio Puerco River and Grants for a number of years.
+“Bud” Rice, it started when Bud and his wife Flossie opened an automobile service in 1928.
+Soon afterward, they opened the Budville Trading Company, and over the years — a gas station, a few cabins, and the only tow company between the Rio Puerco River and Grants for several years.
 They also sold bus tickets, operated a post office, and Bud served as the Justice of Peace, a position in which he was known to have issued steep fines, especially to anyone outside of the area.

-Having operated the business for 39 years, the store was held up by a desperado in November 1967.
-There were four people in the building at the time — Bud, Flossie, an 82-year old retired school teacher named Blanche Brown who worked part-time, and a housekeeper named Nettie Buckley.
-Within moments, shots were fired and the gunman fled leaving behind a scene that would earn the trading post the moniker of “Bloodville.”
-Fifty-Four-year-old Bud Rice and the elderly shop keeper Blanch Brown were dead.
+Having operated the business for 39 years, a desperado held up the store in November 1967.
+There were four people in the building — Bud, Flossie, an 82-year old retired school teacher named Blanche Brown who worked part-time, and a housekeeper named Nettie Buckley.
+Within moments, shots were fired, and the gunman fled leaving behind a scene that would earn the trading post the moniker of “Bloodville.”
+Fifty-Four-year-old Bud Rice and the elderly shopkeeper Blanch Brown were dead.
 Flossie and the housekeeper survived.
 Though arrests were made, no one was ever convicted of the crime.

 Afterward, Flossie continued to run the family businesses and remarried a man named Max Atkinson.
-Six years after she had lost Bud, her second husband was killed in a fight in 1973, just feet from where Bud had been killed.
-Once again Flossie persevered and continued to run the business up until 1979 when its doors closed for good after 66 years in business.
-Somewhere along the line she married for a third time and passed away from natural causes in 1994.
-The buildings were eventually sold and there was some talk of it being reopened but it never occurred.
+Six years after losing Bud, her second husband was killed in a fight in 1973, just feet from where Bud had been killed.
+Once again, Flossie persevered and continued to run the business until 1979, when its doors closed for good after 66 years in business.
+Somewhere along the line, she married for the third time and passed away from natural causes in 1994.
+The buildings were eventually sold, and there was some talk of it being reopened, but it never occurred.

-Across the street is the closed Dixie Bar, which was established in 1936 and on down the road just a bit is the old King’s Café and Bar with it vintage signage.
-Today, the cafe’s name has been changed to the Midway where travelers can still get a hot meal and a cold beverage on this lonely stretch of the highway.
+Across the street is the closed Dixie Bar, established in 1936, and down the road, just a bit, is the old King’s Café and Bar with its vintage signage.
+Today, the cafe’s name has been changed to the Midway, where travelers can still get a hot meal and a cold beverage on this lonely stretch of the highway.

 In Budville, between the Budville Trading Company and the old Dixie Bar, the pre-1937 alignment (Old Route 66) splits off of Highway 124 and heads northeast for about 1.5 miles to the centuries-old village of Cubero.
 Initially, this was the site of a pre-Spanish Colonial-era pueblo.
 The earliest known documentation of the village dates to 1776.
 In its early days, the settlement served as a garrison town for the Spanish.

-Route 66 travelers can return to the newer alignment by backtracking on old Route 66, or by heading west onto Cubero Loop, which will hook back up with Highway 124 (post-1937 alignment of Route 66.)
+Route 66 travelers can return to the newer alignment by backtracking on old Route 66 or by heading west onto Cubero Loop, which will hook up with Highway 124 (post-1937 alignment of Route 66.)